fab2s/ebam/index.md

 ### A bit too simple hey ?

-> Simplicity is what comes last, it is the very essence of true complexity
+> Simplicity is what comes last, the very essence of true complexity

 ### What ?